rtansf/quantum/README.md

 <h3>Simple Example</h3>

-Suppose we have purchase transaction records like so collected over a time period.
+Suppose we have purchase transaction records collected over a time period.
 For this example, the records are stored in transactions.csv (in real-world usage, the records might be streamed).

 |DateTime|CustomerId|ProductId|Quantity|TotalPrice|